Keyboard shortcuts

 )?;

-Inject Libraries (Embedder Patterns)
+Inject Modules (Embedder Patterns)

-• custom resolvers (for DB/object-store/in-memory modules)
+• custom async importers (for DB/object-store/in-memory modules)

 Notes: